 The University and its staff strive to improve student services and welcome input regarding our policies and procedures.
 All student concerns or complaints should be written and directed to the appropriate division or departmental office.
 If said response does not adequately address a student’s concerns, the complainant is encouraged to contact the Office of the Senior Vice President for Academic Affairs (Howard Building, 3rd floor, 256-7030) for academic concerns and the Office of the Vice President for Student Life (Davis Student Commons, 3rd floor, 256-7067) for all other concerns.

 All written complaints/concerns should be accompanied by relevant documentation.
 The Vice President will review the situation with the appropriate area and will either respond personally to the complaint, or direct the appropriate member of the institution to do so within 10 days of receipt of the written complaint.
 Please note: Due to Federal regulations the University generally only corresponds with students, not parents or guardians.

 Alcoholic Beverages Policy

-The University’s alcoholic beverage policy is administered by the Dean of Students, and enforced by Public Safety and Residential Life.
-All inquiries regarding the policy should be directed to the Dean of Students or the Director of Public Safety.
+The University’s alcoholic beverage policy is administered by the Dean of Students, and enforced by Campus Security and Residential Life.
+All inquiries regarding the policy should be directed to the Dean of Students or the Director of Campus Security.